lputzu/ALL-IDB2_masks/README.md

 # ALL-IDB2_masks

-Here, you can find some manual segmented masks for ALL-IDB2 data set images, provided by an expert pathologist.
+Here, you can find some manually segmented masks for ALL-IDB2 data set images, provided by an expert pathologist.
+Each mask contains 3 labels, one for each image component as follows:

+background = 255, 255, 255
+nucleus = 0, 255, 255
+cytoplasm = 0, 0, 255

+For example to extract the mask for the whole cell:

+In Python
+background = cv2.inRange(img, np.array([255,255,255], dtype=np.uint8), np.array([255,255,255], dtype=np.uint8))
+#to obtain the cell mask
+mask = 255 - background

+In MATLAB
+background = img(:,:,1)==255 & img(:,:,2)==255 & img(:,:,3)==255;
+#to obtain the cell mask
+mask = 1 - background

 Authors, releasers and maintainers: Andrea Loddo, Lorenzo Putzu - University of Cagliari